FreeBSD manual

 or comment.

---identifier-prefix PREFIX
+--identifier-prefix <PREFIX>

-Indicates what portion of the enum name should be interpreted as
+Indicates what portion of the enum name should be interpreted as the

-default if your namespace is capitalized oddly.
+if your namespace is capitalized oddly.

---symbol-prefix PREFIX
+--symbol-prefix <PREFIX>

-Indicates what prefix should be used to correspond to the
+Indicates what prefix should be used to correspond to the identifier

-"gtk_direction_type_get_type".
+gtk_direction_type_get_type).
 Equivalently, this is the lowercase

-version of the prefix component of the enum value names (eg, the
+version of the prefix component of the enum value names (e.g. the

-"GTK" in "GTK_DIR_UP".
+GTK in GTK_DIR_UP).
 The default value is the identifier prefix,

 converted to lowercase.